home-assistant/addons/ssh/DOCS.md

 ### SSH Server Connection

-To connect using an SSH client, such as PuTTY, you need to supply additional configuration for this add-on.
+Remote SSH access from the network is disabled by default (See Network below).
+To connect using an SSH client, such as PuTTY or Linux terminal, you need to supply additional configuration for this add-on.
 To enable SSH connectivity, you need to:

 - Provide authentication credentials - a password or SSH key(s)
 - Specify which TCP port to bind to, on the Home Assistant host